knative/community/elections/2021-SC/candidate-omerbensaadon.md

 I believe I can play these roles, especially running as an independent.
 I feel I have done my part to earn the trust of the many stellar members of this community and can effectively play the role of a trusted third party.

-I also feel I bring proven experience to the table, with a chops in developer experience, product thinking, marketing and effectively organizing contributors towards a share goal.
+I also feel I bring proven experience to the table, with chops in developer experience, product thinking, marketing and effectively organizing contributors towards a share goal.
 Skillsets which I would argue are somewhat rare in the Knative Community.

 On top of the above responsibilities, since I am going to be working at Github on Github Projects, I plan to participate in roadmap planning where I can (functionally dog-fooding my own product while contributing to Knative).
 Also, happy to take feature requests 😉.